stevemussmann/GTseqTools/README.md

 ## Program Options
 Required Inputs:
-* **-x / --infile:** Specify an input Excel file containing GTseq data.
+* **`-x` / `--infile`:** Specify an input Excel file containing GTseq data.

 Required for SNPPIT conversion only:
-* **-Z / --snppitmap:** Specify a tab-delimited map in which the first column lists each population, the second column lists its status as POP or OFFSPRING, and the third column lists the potential parental POP(s) for each OFFSPRING.
+* **`-Z` / `--snppitmap`:** Specify a tab-delimited map in which the first column lists each population, the second column lists its status as POP or OFFSPRING, and the third column lists the potential parental POP(s) for each OFFSPRING.
 See example snppitmap in 'example_files' folder.

 Optional Arguments: <a name="optional"></a>
 * **`-d` / `--sexid`:** Provide a list of loci that are sex-identifying SNPs.
 This should be a plain text file with one locus per line.
 These loci will be removed from the dataset before any data filtering steps are executed.